Idaho® Potato, Jarlsberg Lite and Roasted Vegetable Terrine2330

 - 3 cups canned vegetable, chicken or beef broth

-- 8 ounces Jarlsberg Lite Cheese, shredded
+- 8 ounces Jarlsberg Lite Cheese, or other Swiss cheese, shredded

 - 1 tablespoon minced fresh rosemary OR 1 teaspoon dried rosemary

 - 1 pound bulk turkey sausage, thoroughly cooked, cooled and crumbled

 - Preheat oven to 500° F. Line a baking tray with aluminum foil.
 Place asparagus and carrots at opposite ends of tray in one layer.
 Fit garlic halves back together, spray with olive oil spray and wrap with a square of foil.
 Place garlic on baking tray with carrots and asparagus.
 Roast 8 – 12 minutes, or until asparagus is tender.
 Remove asparagus from the tray and set aside; return carrots and garlic to the oven for another 5 minutes or until carrots are just beginning to brown.
 Remove carrots and set aside; continue to roast garlic another 20 minutes or until soft.
 Cool garlic, then squeeze the pulp out of each clove and mash garlic in a small bowl with a fork.
 Turn oven down to 350° F.

 - While vegetables are roasting, mix potato flakes, broth, ½ the cheese, rosemary, ground pepper and mashed garlic in a large mixing bowl; set aside.
 As it stands, mixture will become dry looking.
 In a medium mixing bowl, combine cooled sausage with remaining cheese and set aside.